kuzzleio/sdk-javascript/doc/7/controllers/document/m-upsert/index.md

 ### documents

-`documents` is an array of object which each object represents a document.
+`documents` is an array of object which each object representing a document.
 Fields `_id` and `changes` is always mandatory while `default` is optional.
 Example:

 ```js